 “Auckland Transport has already completed business cases demonstrating the positive economic benefits of light rail to the airport; it shouldn’t take another 18 months to complete this final stage.

 “The Green Party has committed to building light rail to the Airport by 2021.
 This is an ambitious goal that will require unprecedented cooperation between Government and Council, and we can make this happen.

 “A new rail line will give people the freedom to by-pass congested roads and travel from the city to Dominion Rd and the airport easily and quickly.

-“Light rail will mean far more consistent and shorter travel times for people traveling to and from the airport and surrounding suburbs,” said Ms Genter.
+“Light rail will mean far more consistent and shorter travel times for people travelling to and from the airport and surrounding suburbs,” said Ms Genter.